quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 h_tilde = np.array(np.ma.filled(H_tilde[0, 0, :3, :3], fill_value).tolist())
 ```

+We see that we have obtained the effective model in only a few seconds.
-We can now compute the low energy spectrum
+We can now compute the low energy spectrum by amplifiying the perturbative
+corrections by the magnitude of each perturbation.

 ```{code-cell} ipython3
 def effective_energies(h_tilde, barrier, delta_mu):